ldoc/100DaysOfCode/Days/DAY_1.md

 * The webpack module and his dependencies are installed in the node_modules directory, I have to avoid this external libraries or modules to be uploded to github, this way I create a .gitignore file and I add the "node_modules" to it.

 * To use webpack easily I need to create a webpack.config.js file with the needed configuration.
-I will check the [https://webpack.js.org/](official webpack site) to remember the basic parameters.
+I will check the [official webpack site](https://webpack.js.org) to remember the basic parameters.

 ```javascript
 const path = require('path');                     // path module help us to access path routes